MaxHalford/tartine/README.md

 pip install tartine
 ```

 You can use `tartine` to generate cells with different libraries.
 You'll have to install these separately.
 For instance, run `pip install pygsheets` to use [`pygsheets`](https://pygsheets.readthedocs.io/en/stable/index.html).
+The [`pandas`](https://pandas.pydata.org/) library is also not installed by default.

 ## Usage example